last-genius/UCU_Rust_Course/rust_1/homework.md

-And so on, until either you guess the word correctly, or you run out of your guess attempts (you might wanna consider printinhg out a congratulatory message or something).
+And so on, until either you guess the word correctly, or you run out of your guess attempts (you might wanna consider printing out a congratulatory message or something).

 A few things you should keep in mind while doing this:
 * Variables are immutable by default!